Table of Contents

 - Total Annual Fee: ₹60 L/Yr

-- Master of Business Administration (M.B.A) in Entrepreneurship
+Master of Business Administration (M.B.A)

 The 2+2 Program at Harvard Business School allows current college or master’s students to secure deferred admission to the MBA Program.
 This program focuses on developing entrepreneurial skills while providing a comprehensive understanding of business management.